sapcc/juno/libs/communicator/README.md

 # Communicator

-This lib makes it possible to exchange messages across tabs using events.
+This lib makes it possible to exchange messages across contexts (e.g. several tabs on the same origin) using events.
 Depending on the options, the last message is saved in such a way that a new listener immediately receives the last message.
 The notification itself is done with the help of BroadcastChannel, the storage of the messages is done with LocalStoare.

 ## send(name, data, options) ⇒ <code>void</code>